scicloj/clay/README.md

 (clay/make! {:source-path "notebooks/index.clj"})
 ```
 This will render an HTML page and serve it in Clay's browser view.
-Note that Clay does not need to be mentioned in the namespace itself.
+Note that Clay does not need to be mentioned in the namespace we are rendering.

 ## Docs